 AzireVPN’s server network is the smallest we’ve seen from a paid provider, covering only five countries – the US, UK, Canada, Norway, Spain, and Sweden.
 If you live in or around these locations, you shouldn’t have any performance issues, but those located elsewhere in the world could struggle, especially at peak times.

 We’re not sure why AzireVPN hasn’t expanded its server network to include countries in Asia, Africa or South America, and it doesn’t look like this is on the agenda anytime soon.
-If you live on one of these continents, there are much better options out there for you – our top pick is HideMyAss!, with servers in over 190 countries.
+If you live on one of these continents, there are much better VPN options out there for you – our top recommendation is ExpressVPN.

 Platforms & Devices

-AzireVPN offers custom apps for Microsoft Windows, MacOS and Linux devices that you can download directly from its website.
+AzireVPN provides custom apps for Microsoft Windows, MacOS and Linux devices that you can download directly from its website.
 AzireVPN has just released a beta app for Android that runs exclusively on WireGuard.
-The VPN service is also compatible with iOS and Android, but this requires a small element of manual configuration to use WireGuard or OpenVPN.
+The VPN service is also compatible with iOS, but this requires a small element of manual configuration to use WireGuard or OpenVPN.